Folio III Field Notes

 }

-Comments are still useful though.
-Like this example with referencing math or algorithm:
+Comments are still useful — like attaching the source of a math reference or algorithm:

 par = PassiveAggressiveRegressor().fit(x_train, y_train)